rain-on/pantheon/docs/Configuring-Pantheon/Testing-Developing-Nodes.md

 ## Bootnodes

-Bootnodes are used to initially discover multicaster.
+Bootnodes are used to initially discover peers.

 ### Mainnet and Public Testnets